This map shows how many mosques have been targeted just this year

 A mosque in Ypsilanti, Michigan, is burned to the ground.
 Another in Roseville, California, is spray-painted with anti-Muslim epithets.
 Yet another -- in Tucson, Arizona -- is broken into and its copies of the Quran ripped up.
-We mapped 33 incidents from January 1 to March 20, 2017, where mosques were targeted.
+We mapped 33 incidents from January 1 to March 20, 2017, where mosques were targets of threats, vandalism or arson.
 The incidents, tallied by the Council on American-Islamic Relations, span 19 states from Florida to Hawaii.
 (By comparison: During the same time period in 2016, CAIR counted just 17 incidents.)

 Alabama: